 Shenandoah University’s Intensive English as a Second Language (IESL) program welcomes international undergraduate and graduate-level students to prepare for success in their academic careers by providing a comprehensive course of instruction including 20 hours per week of coursework in oral communication (speaking and listening), reading, writing, and grammar in use offered on campus so that students are fully immersed into the American collegiate experience.
 Courses are taught at the intermediate and advanced levels only.
 IESL classes are non-credit bearing.
 Successful completion of the IESL program is proficiency based as determined by attainment of TOEFL/IELTS scores that meet university admissions requirements.

-Admission to IESL is open to international students with minimum scores of 45 on iBT (Internet TOEFL), 450 on Paper TOEFL, or 5.0 on IELTS (International English Language Testing System).
+Admission to IESL is open to international students with minimum scores of 45 on iBT (Internet TOEFL), 450 ITP (Paper TOEFL taken as part of Shenandoah University’s IESL program), or 5.0 on IELTS (International English Language Testing System).

 Upon arrival to campus, students complete placement exams to determine their levels of listening/reading/grammar, speaking, and writing and are placed in four skills classes: oral communication (speaking and listening), reading, writing, and grammar in use.
 Classes meet five days per week for the entire semester.
 Skill classes run concurrently to allow students to be placed at appropriate levels by individual skill.